-- Review and follow District safe work procedures and requirements including the content of this Plan. - Comply with the direction of school administrators, managers, supervisors, and staff with respect to communicable disease control measures. - Select, provide, care, maintain, and use any assigned or required personal protection equipment (PPE), as trained and instructed. - Report any symptoms or illness which contracted workers develop to the District Project Manager/Coordinator for the project and contact 8-1-1 as appropriate.
-Alert their District Project Manager/Coordinator when going home sick or unwell.
+- Review and follow District safe work procedures and requirements including the content of this Plan. - Comply with the direction of school administrators, managers, supervisors, and staff with respect to communicable disease control measures.
+Select, provide, care, maintain, and use any assigned or required personal protection equipment (PPE), as trained and instructed.